trim21/userscript-metadata-webpack-plugin/readme.md

 # userscript-metadata-webpack-plugin

-`userscript-metadata-webpack-plugin` is a webpack plugin to generate `userscript metadata` for UserScript.
+`userscript-metadata-webpack-plugin` is a webpack plugin to generate userscript metadata comments for UserScript.

 when using `webpack 4`, install `userscript-metadata-webpack-plugin==0.0.6`

+require:
+- webpack 5
+- nodejs >= 14

 ## usage